zgod37/bank_acct_analyzer/readme.md

 ## Input constraints

-This program was designed to read an auto-generated .txt file from Bank of America's online banking system. consisting of a list of transactions from a given checking/savings account.
-However, it can be used with any file where transactions are listed in the following format:
+This program was designed to read an auto-generated .txt file from Bank of America's online banking system, consisting of a list of transactions from a given checking/savings account.
+However, it can be used with any file where transactions are listed line-by-line in the following format:

 The following fields from left -> right on a single line, each separated by 2 or more spaces